 If symptoms get worse or do not improve, a doctor may recommend surgery.
 A surgeon may lengthen the calf muscles or remove damaged parts of the tendon.
 The type of surgery will depend on the nature of a person’s injury.

 Less commonly, a doctor may prescribe steroidal injections or extracorporeal shockwave therapy before recommending surgery.
-Research also shows that an injection of platelet-rich plasma can help improve healing in people with Achilles tendinopathy.

 Preventing an Achilles tendon pain is not always possible.